 The management board of the foundation may consist of individuals and legal entities.
 After incorporation, members are appointed by the board itself, unless otherwise stated in the articles of association of the foundation.
 The foundation is represented by the entire management board or by board members acting individually.

-Foundations are often used to create a separation between legal ownership and beneficial ownership of assets.
+Foundations are often used to create a separation between legal ownership and beneficial ownership of assets (Stichting AdministratieKantoor STAK, or Trust Office Foundation), for example to safeguard continuity in family owned businesses.

 Governance and supervision of legal entities